valerieholtz/Lyrics-Classifier/README.md

 ## Web Scraping and Natural Languace Processing on Lyrics

-A python program to scrape lyrics from any artist on lyrics.com and train a lyrics predictor model to predict which artist the given lyrics belongs.
+A python program to scrape lyrics from any artist on lyrics.com and train a lyrics predictor model to predict which artist the given lyrics belongs to.

 ## Usage:
 The user is encouraged to enter two artists ain following format to run the program:

-python lyrics_scraper.py <artist1> <artist2>
+python lyrics_scraper.py artist1 artist2

 ## Used tech: